 8. Take the Written Test on the Same Day

-You will then sit for Learner’s Permit written test on the same day.
-The most common type of permit is a Class D Operator permit, so that’s what you should apply for.
+You will then sit for the Learner’s Permit written test on the same day.
+The most common type of permit is a Class D Operator permit, which you should apply for.

 How many questions are on the permit test in NY?

-This is a multi-choice exam with 20 questions, four of which are about road signs.
+It is a multi-choice exam with 20 questions, four about road signs.

 You need to score at least 14/20 to have a pass, and that also includes getting right at least two of the road test questions.

 If you pass, you qualify to learn how to drive, so you are issued a Learner’s Permit after two weeks.
 But if you fail, you can take another at no extra cost.